Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Formally Representing Parliamentary Debates and Summaries

 As shown in Table \ref{tab:example}, $\QBAF$ and $\QBAF_a^*$ do not have maximal relevance due to the unconnected argument in each, whereas this is not the case for $\QBAF_b^*$.
-High relevance may be suitable for some summaries, but in others maintaining the same relevance as the original debate may be more important.
+High relevance may be suitable for some summaries, but in others, maintaining the same relevance as the original debate may be more important, while such ``irrelevant'' arguments have also been shown to be helpful in argumentative analysis \cite{Ruiz-Dolz_25}.

 Next, we consider, within the set of relevant speech arguments, the balance of evidence for and against a given proposal argument.
-Here, we measure the number of speech arguments \textit{for} a proposal argument, normalised by the sum of those \textit{for} and \textit{against} it.
+Here, we measure the number of relevant speech arguments \textit{for} a proposal argument, normalised by the sum of those \textit{for} and \textit{against} it.